maxnd/mxMarkEdit/README.md

 ## Menu items

-The last four opened files are available in the `File` menu.
+The last eight opened files are available in the `File` menu.
 When they are opened, the cursor move to the last position it had during the last editing, and the width of the columns of the grid is remembered as well by the app.

 The `Edit - Find` menu item allows to find the first occurrence – with the button `First` or by pressing `Return` - or the following occurrences – with the button `Next` or by pressing `Command + Return` – of a sentence, or the previous ones with the button `Previous`, or to replace all occurrences with another text.
 Search and replacement are not case sensitive.
 See below for some useful shortcuts to use these functionalities.
 When using the replacement function, the `\n` code replaces the `Line feed`, which in macOS or Linux is the paragraph break, the `\r` code replaces the `Enter` while the `\t` code replaces the tabs, both in the `Search text` field and in the `Replace with` field.
 In document written on Windows systems, the paragraph breaks are made by `Line feed` + `Enter`.
 Finally, when looking for the next recurrence of an emoji, it might be necessary to move the cursor after the previous finding to find the next one.